-The six-county Lake Region is a diverse place geographically and demographically.
+The six-county Lake Region is a diverse geographically and demographically area.
 Miami and Franklin counties are semi-rural, with 12 percent population growth as they are on the southern edge of the Kansas City metropolitan area.
-Osage County is on the eastern edge of the Flint Hills and is gaining population from the Topeka metropolitan area.
+Osage county is on the eastern edge of the Flint Hills and is gaining population from the Topeka metropolitan area.
 Linn, Anderson and Coffey counties to the south are far more rural, with topography ranging from hardwood forests in Linn County, along the Missouri border, to rolling plains in Coffey County.

 With such diversity, the counties have forged a unique relationship to help solve the area's solid waste issues, allowing each county to maintain its autonomy, but at the same time, sharing information, technology, equipment and other resources.